The Gopakumar-Vafa finiteness conjecture: The space of pseudo-holomorphic cycles

 These issues can be partially resolved by considering pseudo-holomorphic cycles instead of pseudo-holomorphic maps.
 The purpose of this section is to summarize the salient parts of the theory of pseudo-holomorphic cycles and add to it a few observations, which might appear to be minor but are crucial for the proof of the Gopakumar--Vafa finiteness conjecture.
+The main results of this section are: \begin{itemize} \item \autoref{Thm_SpaceOfCycles_Proper}, a compactness theorem for pseudo-holomorphic cycles, \item \autoref{Prop_CurvesAreOpenInCycles} and \autoref{Thm_EmbeddedCurvesAreOpenInCycles}, which assert that the subsets of pseudo-holomorphic curves and embedded pseudo-holomorphic curves are open in the space of pseudo-holomorphic cycles, \item \autoref{Thm_SpaceOfEmbeddedCurvesEmbedsIntoSpaceOfSubmanifolds} and \autoref{Cor_ModuliSpaceOfEmbeddedMapsEmbedsIntoSpaceOfSubmanifolds}, which assert that on the subset of embedded pseudo-holomorphic curves the topology of geometric convergence of cycles agrees with that of $C^1$ convergence. \end{itemize} In addition, these results are used to prove \autoref{Prop_SpaceOfCurvesEmbedsIntoSpaceOfCompactSubsets}, and \autoref{Cor_ModuliSpaceOfEmbeddedMapsEmbedsIntoSets}, which are crucial in the proof of the Gopakumar--Vafa finiteness conjecture in \autoref{Sec_GopakumarVafaConjecture}.